dangarbri/changehc/README.md

 Once this hiearchy is built, managing details like printing the hiearchy becomes easy.

+Note: I am using Python 3.8.8 in case you have any issues with imports Run the solution with `python main.py`

 ### Testing
 Unit tests are in the tests directory.
 Testing was done mainly on constructing the hiearchy.
 I did not implement tests for printing the hiearchy or salary